Get Infographic Inspiration from USA Today, NYT, and WSJ

 On top of that, most buyers have no time.
 Given these factors, he muses, “Why not visually engage people with an easily digestible image that puts them into your offering so they can see the value quickly, understand the offering, and come to you with questions about their unique needs?”
 Why not, indeed.

-Here are 3 instances when an infographic is your best tool for the job:
+Here are three instances when an infographic is your best tool for the job:

-1. Streamlining messaging: Use infographics to develop more effective communications, both for clients and for your internal organization.
+1. Streamlining messaging.
+Use infographics to develop more effective communications for clients and for your internal organization.

-Apparently USA Today knew something the rest of the newspaper industry didn’t.
-Check out the sites listed below to learn more about infographic ideas and templates, or if you’re just looking for inspiration.
+Ultimately, the USA Today infographic pioneered visual journalism, to a degree, because its editors knew something the rest of the newspaper industry didn’t.
+Check out the following sites for infographic ideas and templates, or if you’re just looking for infographic inspiration.

 SHARE